hbp-unibi/cypress/README.md

 ```bash
 g++ -std=c++14 cypress_test.cpp -o cypress_test -lcypress -lpthread
 ```
-Then run it with the NEST backing using
+Then run it with the native NEST backing using
 ```bash
 ./cypress_test nest
 ```
+Other backends include `pynn.X` where `X` is the name of a PyNN backend, or `nmpi.X` or `nmpi.pynn.X` where `X` is the name of a PyNN backend that should be executed on the NMPI platform.

 Features
 --------